tbishaw-stat6250/course-questions-wiki/week-05/README.md

 - *Question* (aamiri2-stat6250): When a syntax error of invalid options occurs, what can be done to correct this error?
 What precautions can be made to avoid such errors beforehand?
 - Question (aguenane−stat6250): What happens when SAS finds a syntax error during the compilation phase?
 - *Question* (ldai4-stat6250): What is a syntax error in SAS?
+* Question (ljiang11-stat6250): Why SAS cannot detect incorrect format?

 [Course Textbook Chapter 6, Problem 3]
-* Question (ljiang11-stat6250): How the the DATA step execute?
-* Answer (ljiang11-stat6250): It executes one record and iterate back to excute the second one.
 - *Question* (jcanfield3-stat6250): Is there a memory cap for the amount of records that can be inputed?
 - *Question* (akrishnamurthy-stat6250): Will the DATA step execute for each observation?
 - Question (who7-stat6250): Are there other ways to create dataset with using the data statement?